esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 ## Import Full Solution

-### Now that you've successfully created and tested your own tool and agent, let's import the complete KYC automation solution with all remaining tools and agents.
+#### Now that you've successfully created and tested your own tool and agent, let's import the complete KYC automation solution with all remaining tools and agents.

-### Import Additional Tools and Agents
+### Import Additional Tools

 You will now import the following tools: